Twixes/emdrive/README.md

 AND somewhat different in its workings.
 A metric key must specify a metric.
 Since this is a hash, `HammingDistance` is the appropriate metric.
 If the column contained text, we'd likely go for `LevenshteinDistance`.
+A primary key column can also be a metric key like so:
+`<column_name> <TYPE> METRIC PRIMARY KEY USING <metric>`

-Your bot has just seen a new image!
+Oh, your bot has just seen a new image!
-Let's save it.
+Let's register it:

 ```SQL
 INSERT INTO photos_seen (hash, url, width, height, seen_at)